- Home

 Conservation status

-Prior to the most recent threat classification, this species was considered to be "naturally uncommon" having a fairly restricted distribution; only occurring in the sub-alpine zones (high altitude herbfields and fractured rock slabs) of Stewart Island.
-The implication being that the species had a relatively stable population, due to the ongoing conservation management (pest control) of southern New Zealand dotterel (Charadrius obscurus obscurus) within the skink's preferred habitat.
-However, according to the most recent threat classification in 2021, opportunistic observations within this habitat suggested that a significant decline had occurred, and thus the threat status was re-assessed to Threatened – Nationally Vulnerable.
+Prior to the most recent threat classification, this species was considered to be "naturally uncommon", having a fairly restricted distribution; only occurring in the sub-alpine zones (high altitude herbfields and fractured rock slabs) of Stewart Island.
+The implication is that the species had a relatively stable population, due to the ongoing conservation management (pest control) of southern New Zealand dotterel (Charadrius obscurus obscurus) within the skink's preferred habitat.
+However, according to the most recent threat classification in 2021, opportunistic observations within this habitat suggested that a significant decline had occurred.
+Thus, the threat status was reassessed to Threatened – Nationally Vulnerable.

 Interesting notes